DandelionSprout/adfilt/.github/README.md

 ————————————————————————————

-Note for UXP browser users: Due to the Pale Moon community being protective of consistent abusive hate speech and grave insultments, I will no longer use Pale Moon or Basilisk to test any entries or for anything else.
+Note for UXP browser users: Due to the Pale Moon community being protective of consistent abusive hate speech and grave insultments, I will no longer use Pale Moon, Basilisk or Borealis to test any entries or for anything else.
 PC browser entries that can't be reproduced by Chrome, Firefox, Vivaldi or Tor Browser, will be delegated to [uAssets](https://github.com/uBlockOrigin/uAssets/blob/master/filters/legacy.txt) instead.

 ————————————————————————————